syncfusion-content/asp.netmvc-docs/aspnetmvc/Captcha/Getting-Started.md

 The Captcha is one of the way to prevent dictionary attacks, it basically comes with the random text.
 The following steps are used to create Captcha control.

-1. You can create an MVC Project and add necessary Dll and script with the given [MVC-Getting Started](http://help.syncfusion.com/aspnetmvc/captcha/getting-started) Documentation.
+1. You can create an MVC Project and add necessary assembly and script with the given [MVC-Getting Started](http://help.syncfusion.com/aspnetmvc/captcha/getting-started) Documentation.
 2. Add the following code to the corresponding view page for Captcha rendering.